The Department of Psychology at Western Michigan University offers tips on applying for graduate school.

-Each application will specify the topics that you are to address in your personal statement.
-Common topics include career plans, clinical experiences, interest areas, specific faculty of interest, research experiences, autobiographical statement, academic objectives, reasons for applying to that particular program, and educational background.
-Carefully read the question for each application, individualize your response to each program, and respond to all the parts of the question.
+Each application will specify topics to address in the personal statement.
+Common topics include career plans, clinical experiences, interest areas, specific faculty of interest, research experiences, an autobiographical statement, academic objectives, reasons for applying to that particular program and educational background.
+Carefully read the question for each application, individualize your response to each program and respond to all parts of the question.
 Personal statements that are well-written, have gone through multiple revisions, and are free of grammar and spelling errors have the best chance for consideration.